SwingGuy1024/Blog/Exception Antipatterns.md

     catch (NoSuchMethodException e) { e.printStackTrace(); throw new MyServiceException("Blah", e); }

 Trust your framework.
 Doing this will result in your exception getting logged twice.
 Your exception will get logged.
-If it's a checked exception and you can't recover from it, it's a bug, so feel free to wrap it in a RuntimeException and rethrow it.
+If it's a checked exception and you can't recover from it, it's
+, so feel free to wrap it in a RuntimeException and rethrow it.
 Some people will say either log it or throw it, but never do both.
 I see the logic behind this, but I say just throw it, and trust that it will get logged.

 ## Declaring "throws Exception" ##
 *Example:*